He11B1azzzer/Unity-platformer-game/README.md

 > Unity project made to learn how 3d and animations work

-> Contains only 1 playable level
+> Contains only 1 playable level as prototype

 > The main goal of the game is to collect all points and get to finish